stared/jekyll-blog-pre-2022/_posts/2016/2016-12-30-why-do-word2vec-analogies-work.markdown

 Even simple word counts, compared by source, can give interesting results, e.g. that in lyrics of metal songs words (*cries*, *eternity* or *ashes* are popular, while words *particularly* or *approximately* are not, well, particularly common), see [Heavy Metal and Natural Language Processing](http://www.degeneratestate.org/posts/2016/Apr/20/heavy-metal-and-natural-language-processing-part-1/).

 Looking at co-occurrences can provide much more information.
 For example, one of my projects, [TagOverflow](http://p.migdal.pl/tagoverflow/), gives insight into structure of programming, based only on the usage of [tags on Stack Overflow](http://stackoverflow.com/tags).
-It also tells that I am in love with pointwise mutual information, which brings us to the next point.
+It also shows that I am in love with pointwise mutual information, which brings us to the next point.

 ## Pointwise mutual information and compression